madrilene/lene.dev/src/pages/index.md

 ## Tools

 These are the tools I work with or have worked with in the past.
-In bold higher preference/proficiency.
+Bold indicates higher preference/proficiency.

 </div>